Milesight-IoT/SensorDecoders/EM300_Series/EM300-TH/README.md

 The payload decoder function is applicable to EM300-TH.

-For more detailed information, please visit [milsight official website](https://www.milesight-iot.com/lorawan/sensor/em300-th/).
+For more detailed information, please visit [milesight official website](https://www.milesight-iot.com).

 ## Payload Definition